berbaquero/reeddit/readme.md

 # Reeddit

-A minimalist, elastic and read-only [Reddit](http://reddit.com/) web app client, that lets you create custom 'Channels' with up to 3 subreddits each.
+A minimalist, elastic and read-only [Reddit](http://reddit.com/) web app client, that lets you create "Channels", which groups as many subreddits as you want into one stream.

 * #### Minimalist
 While aiming for simplicity, Reeddit cares to show you only the most important information from the posts and comments.
 No upvotes or points.